Coast Guard, DHS.

 (3) The “on-scene representative” of COTP is any Coast Guard commissioned, warrant or petty officer or a Federal, State, or local law enforcement officer designated by or assisting the Captain of the Port Detroit to act on his behalf.

 (4) Vessel operators shall contact the COTP or his on-scene representative to obtain permission to enter or operate within the safety zone.
-The COTP or his on-scene representative may be contacted via VHF Channel 16 or at 313-568-9464.
+The COTP or his Start Printed Page 29378on-scene representative may be contacted via VHF Channel 16 or at 313-568-9464.
 Vessel operators given permission to enter or operate in the regulated area must comply with all directions given to them by the COTP or his on-scene representative.

 End Supplemental Information